pods-framework/pods/readme.txt

 * Q & A: What's going to happen to Pods 1.x when Pods 2.0 comes out?
 We're going to release maintenence updates to Pods 1.14.x for a period of time, but there will be no further features added

 = 1.14.3 - September 6th, 2012 =
-* Security Update Reminder: As of Pods 1.12+, AJAX API calls all utilize _wpnonce hashes, update your customized publicForm / input helper code AJAX (api.php and misc.php expect `wp_create_nonce('pods-' . $action)` usage)
-* Note: Oh hey, Pods 2.0 is in beta now!
-Go test it out and let us know if you have any trouble by posting issues on our GitHub: http://github.com/pods-framework/pods/issues
 * Added: Reordering a Pod (using pods_ui_manage) now has a new capability check for pods_reorder_pod_podname (Custom WP capability you can add to the user's role if they don't have pod_podname access already)
 * Added: New pods_page_precode_X action, where X is the Pod Page URI
 * Fixed: get_field from returning values if an id is not set (no data found)